 Non-Alcoholic Drink: Sparkling Honey Lemonade

-- Why: Honey is a traditional sweetener for challah, especially during Rosh Hashanah .
-A sparkling lemonade sweetened with honey echoes this flavor beautifully, with the bubbles and citrus providing a refreshing counterpoint to the bread’s richness.
+Honey is a traditional sweetener for challah, especially during Rosh Hashanah.
+A sparkling lemonade sweetened with honey echoes this flavor beautifully.
+The bubbles and citrus provide a refreshing counterpoint to the bread’s richness.

 Description